 Tern Bay Community Development District is an independent special district that is established pursuant to and governed by the provisions of Chapter 190, Florida Statutes.
 The District is governed by an elected Board of Supervisors which establishes policy and sets assessment rates.
-During the fiscal year the undeveloped land was sold to a new developer and the majority of the outstanding debt was cancelled.
-The effects of these events on the fiscal year 2019 operations cannot be determine at this time.
+The District does not anticipate any material changes for the year ended September 30, 2020.